What Does Each Chakra Represent?

 Clearing the Crown Chakra

 Consider the manta “I understand…” can help calm the crown chakra and center a person’s spirituality and connection to the collective whole.
 If you’re feeling disconnected or struggling with mental fog, try taking time to center yourself to soothe the crown chakra.

 A great way to slow down and help reclaim balance is to drink lavender and lotus root herbal teas.

 Celebrating Nurses at BAYADA and Beyond

 During the first week of May, BAYADA proudly celebrates the wisdom, intuition, compassion, and leadership that nurses bring to American health care.
-That’s why for Nurses Week 2022, BAYADA is hosting a national sweepstakes on nursesweek.com to randomly select one nurse to win a customized getaway trip worth up to $2,500*.
-In addition to the giveaway, you'll find numerous self-care and wellbeing resources, free CE courses, a fun nursing quiz, free downloadable social materials, and so much more.
+That’s why for Nurses Week 2023, BAYADA is hosting a national sweepstakes on nursesweek.com to randomly select one nurse to win a $7000 home makeover*.
+In addition to the giveaway, you'll find career resources, self-care and wellbeing resources, free CE courses, a fun nursing quiz, and so much more.